hartwigmedical/hmftools/purple/README.md

   - No germline chromosomal aberrations are detected
   - HLA SNV / INDEL are ignored and hard filtered (assumed to be germline)
   - Mutation burden calculations are adjusted according to expected germline leakage (TO DO: add calculations)
+  - somatic SNV/INDEL and SV with PON_ filters are hardfiltered and ignored

 ## Germline only
 Purple can be run in a limited mode on germline only output so that germline point mutations and structural variants can be annotated and filtered according to below described logic.
 The differences in germline mode are: